ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 indicates filtering with a NXDOMAIN response with the Recursion Available bit cleared (RA=0).

-When the DNS client supports this specification but the server does not, the server will continue replying when a query is RPZ filtered with NXDOMAIN and RA=0.
-An DNS client upgraded to support this specification can continue to accept responses with NXDOMAIN and RA=0 from the RPZ server that does not support this specification.
+When the DNS client supports this specification it includes the EDT OPT pseudo-RR in the query.

+If the server does not support this specification and is performing RPZ filtering, the server ignores the pseudo-RR in the query and replies with NXDOMAIN and RA=0.
+A DNS client upgraded to support this specification can continue to accept responses with NXDOMAIN and RA=0 from the RPZ server.

-When the DNS client and the server support this specification, the client learns of the server's support via a mechanism such as {{?I-D.ietf-add-resolver-info}} and the client includes the EDE OPT pseudo-RR in the query.
-This allows the server to differentiate EDE-aware clients from EDE-unaware clients and respond appropriately.
+If the server does support this specification and is performing RPZ filtering, the server can differentiate this EDE-aware client from an EDE-unaware clients and respond appropriately (that is, by generating a response described in {#server-response}) as NXDOMAIN and RA=0 are not necessary when generating a response to such a client.

 # New Sub-Error Codes Definition